openrails/openrails/CONTRIBUTING.md

 ### Pull requests

 Pull requests should contain exactly one bug fix or new feature; do not mix multiple bug fixes, multiple features, or bug fixes and features together in any way.
 The bug report or feature request must be linked from the pull request.

+## How bugs and features are accepted

+### Bug reports

+A member of [our developer team](https://launchpad.net/~ordevs/+members) will mark the bug as "Triaged" once they have confirmed that the problem is real and needs fixing.

+### Road-map cards

+We highly recommend that a [forum thread is created](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/) with each feature request, so that the community may discuss it and flag up any potential issues.
+We typically won't approve a feature request until it has had a week for discussion, and there are no unresolved objections.

+A member of [our management team](https://launchpad.net/~orsupervisors/+members) will read the request and follow the forum discussion being had by the community, classify it by type (using labels), and place it into an appropriate list in Trello.
+It the rare event that we do not agree with the feature being added to Open Rails, it will be placed in the "Not planned at this time" list and a comment added explaining why.

+### Blueprints

+We highly recommend that a [forum thread is created](http://www.elvastower.com/forums/index.php?/forum/256-developing-features/) with each feature request, so that the community may discuss it and flag up any potential issues.
+We typically won't approve a feature request until it has had a week for discussion, and there are no unresolved objections.

+A member of [our management team](https://launchpad.net/~orsupervisors/+members) will read the request and follow the forum discussion being had by the community, and approve its direction if appropriate.

 ## Reviewing pull requests